-There is plenty of camping throughout the park.
-Choose from Elk Prairie Campground (open year round), Gold Bluffs Beach Campground (open during the summer), backcountry camping, or if you are not up for camping stay at one of the various lodging facilities in the area.
-Go to Lodging and select the Mckinleyville/Trinidad/Orick area option.
+There is plenty of camping throughout the park or if you are not up for camping stay at one of the various lodging facilities in the area.
+Go to Lodging and look at choices in the Trinidad/Orick areas.

-Two great ways to take in the redwoods is by bike or horse.
-Here is a map of the bike trails in Redwood National Park.
-If you don’t have a bike you can rent them from Redwood Adventures and they also offer guided mountain bike tours through the redwoods.
+Two great ways to take in the redwoods are by bicycle or horse.
+If you don’t have a bike or a horse handy, you can rent them.
+Take a look at some bike & horse rentals and tours here.

 If you’re visiting in the summertime take advantage of the ranger led campfire programs.
 As darkness descends on the North Coast Elk Prairie campground in RNSP is the ideal setting for an informative and inspiring night cap.
 Programs may include narrated slide shows, storytelling, music, and/or games.
 Campfire circles and outdoor amphitheaters are wheelchair accessible.
 Dress for cool summer evenings.
 If you’re looking for a place to dine, you’ll find some very nice restaurants in nearby Trinidad.